-So, because the slave's sins are taken care of, (and the master's, for that matter,) they live for righteousness.
-Because the slave's just or unjust afflictions at the hands of their master are taken care of, healing is theirs.
+So, because the slave's sins are taken care of, (and the master's, for that matter,) he lives for righteousness.
+Because the slave's just or unjust afflictions at the hands of his master are taken care of, healing is his.
 Both the sin problem and the physical mistreatment problem are taken care of, spiritually and physically, in 1 Pet 2:24.

 So, 1 Pet 2:24 addresses both the sin problem and healing.
 And you can see the aspects of evilness problem and also chastisement covered in the context, as well.

 [Note: Do not make this into some kind of "4-thing atonement" doctrine.
 I am simply showing how the points of 1 Pet 2:18-24 relate back into the points of Isa 53:5.
 There are even more parallels that you can get out of this if you read all of Isa 53:3-12 and compare with 1 Pet 2:18-25.]

 I grant this work to the public domain.